7.2 Job Control Builtins

 Display only stopped jobs.

-If jobspec is given, output is restricted to information about that job.
-If jobspec is not supplied, the status of all jobs is listed.
+If jobspec is supplied, jobs restricts output to information about that job.
+If jobspec is not supplied, jobs lists the status of all jobs.
+The return status is zero unless an invalid option is encountered or an invalid jobspec is supplied.

 If the -x option is supplied, jobs replaces any jobspec found in command or arguments with the corresponding process group ID, and executes command, passing it arguments, returning its exit status.